DIYbiosphere/sphere/docs/guides/ELI5.md

 The first thing to understand is that the DIYbiosphere project is essentialy a _shared folder_ with a bunch of files inside.
 Sharing a collection of files among multiple users for collaboration, presents a technical problem.
 How can users collaborate simultaneously on the same files without overwriting each others changes or locking the files from being edited by others?
 The DIYbiosphere project uses **[Github]** to accomplish this.

+When multiple users collaborate on a repo, they all have copies stored locally in their computers.
+When multiple users want to collaborate using Git they must coordinate on maintaining the _master copy_ of the repo, which is the most up-to-date version of the desired version of the project.
+Technically, you could copy or **clone repo** into a USB or send it by email to another collaborator so she could work on the repo as well.

 The main function of GitHub is to manage and host the project's shared folder ([sphere][gh_repo]) and track changes to its files using **[Git]**; a _distributed version control software_.
 Git works as follows.
 A folder managed by Git is called a  **repository**, or **repo**, which can be stored in your computer (_local repo_), and/or in a server somewhere (_remote repo_) like in GitHub.
-To keep track of the changes to the repo, Git maintains a _history log_ in a subfolder in the repo named `.git` where it stores a copy of all the different **versions** of the files ever made.
-Git records the changes by maintaining three _"worktrees"_
+To keep track of the changes to the repo, Git maintains a _history log_ in a subfolder in the repo named `.git` where it stores a copy of all the different versions of the files ever made.
+Git records the changes by maintaining three _"worktrees"_.
+The **Working Directory** stores the original files.
+The **Index** is the _stage area_; where proposed changes are saved.
+And finally the **HEAD** stores the latest commits you've made.

+{% include help.html title="TL;DR: Be respectful" text="Don't be gross or rude to others; offenses can be dealt with directly or by reporting it to a [project director][gh_directors]" %}

 Git is a standalone software, if you download it, you have to use the terminal to operate it.
-Services such as GitHub, BitBucket, GitKraken
+Services such as GitHub, BitBucket, GitKraken are _Git clients_ that provide a friendly graphic user interface.

 ### Working with Git
-To keep track of the revision history of your files, Git maintains three _"trees"_ of files.
-The **Working Directory** to store the original files.
-The **Index** is the _stage area_ for proposed changes.
-And finally the **HEAD** where you store the latest commits you've made.

 You can a brand new repository or clone one from a remote server.
 With commit you record those changes into the version history.
 Commits are accompanied with a commit message that states the reason for the changes. the working tree or working directory.
 The index allows you better control on what changes should be commited under what message